Antisemitic messages seen at multiple places in Jacksonville this weekend - KTVZ

 An antisemitic message referencing rapper Kanye West was seen scrolling on the outside of TIAA Bank Field in Jacksonville during the Georgia-Florida college football game on Saturday, according to video shot by a relative of Vic Micolucci, a reporter for CNN affiliate WJXT.

-CNN has reached out to the Jacksonville Sheriff’s Office and TIIA Bank Field for comment.
+CNN has reached out to the Jacksonville Sheriff’s Office and TIAA Bank Field for comment.

 It is unclear how the message was projected onto the stadium wall.
 It is also unclear how long the message was visible outside the stadium.